JANUARY

 (Press the play button above title for accompanying audio.)

-The image burned into my mind when I think now of a way forward for conservatives in 2021, pulling on the deeply familiar that often makes for the best art, is that of the pioneer family on the Saskatchewan prairie, where I’m from.
+The image burned into my mind when I think now of a way forward, pulling on the deeply familiar that often makes for the best art, is that of the pioneer family on the Saskatchewan prairie, where I’m from.
 The words that come to mind are both “pioneer” and “preserver.”

 As preservers, the families that came to prairie Canada brought with them the seeds of civilization rooted in centuries of family, faith, loyalty, responsibility, interconnectedness, culture, and cultivation—in short, the substance and structures of stability and flourishing in a world always marred by human frailty and failure; but they also, as pioneers, embarked on an entirely new adventure that would require an entirely different kind of human innovation, stamina, creativity, perseverance, and ingenuity.
 We, as conservatives in the 21st century, are quite well-suited just now, I believe, to this analogy.